5byuri/language-learning-setup/README.md

 <br> aw-qt to track everything on the computer
 <br> unhook for youtube triggers to be disabled
 <br> https://chromium.woolyss.com/ to be able to use the browser you need to have the supported codec, it should include all, you can either compile your own browser (good luck) or use the portable one and make a .desktop link [for debian/ubuntu https://github.com/macchrome/linchrome/releases]
+you additionally need to enable specific flags to enable multi lang codec and audio seperation
 <br> for the keyboard, its mozc with a japanese keyboard and and IME